ipsy-md/docs/docs/cluster/cecile/access.md

         <figcaption></figcaption>
     </figure>

-    !!! warning "Log out from Open on Demand"
+    !!! warning "Log out from Open OnDemand"
-        Please, remember to log out from Open On Demand in case you do not need it any more.
+        Please, remember to log out from Open OnDemand in case you do not need it any more.
         You can log out by simply pressing the log out button.

 ## Avoid passwords, use SSH keys